 Crossing over Skirse Gill Bridge, the road forks right and rises slightly to a level crossing on the old Yorkshire Dales line that closed in 1930, though goods trains still operate from the Swinden Lime Works north of Cracoe.
 There were ambitious plans for the Yorkshire Dales Railway to run all the way to Darlington but it never made it beyond Grassington and Threshfield.
 If you pause at the level crossing it is possible to see the remains of the platform for Rylstone Railway Station.
 Opened in the summer of 1902, there was a fairly substantial station building but this has since been demolished.

 A local lass who grew up in the locality, Zarina has been in charge of the tea rooms since 2004 and has since added bed-and-breakfast to the business.
 Always friendly, she makes time for customers and even took photographs of us so that one person wasn't missing from the image.
+I own up to being the bloke in green.
+I am sat next to a ghost-looking Sickly Kid, the man responsible for this ride.
 Despite munching on a substantial breakfast, I felt the need for a door-stopping scone to continue my journey.
 Whether I needed the extra weight in my belly is another issue for we were about to tackle the hardest part of the ride.

 As you make a slight right turn you present yourself at the foot of a tarmac wall before you and commence franticly selecting your easier gears.
 Alas, the severity of the climb is such that the rapidity of the desperate gear-changing brings you to your largest sprocket and you are suddenly out of options.
 This state of affairs, familiar to many a cyclist, is the dawning of your miserable situation - the point when you have to flick through your pocket dictionary to look up endurance and survival.
 Jens Voigt, a German member of the cycling deity, coined the catchphrase "Shut Up Legs," a useful maxim to lodge in your grey matter when dealing with the mental anguish such hill gradients can induce.